 Vacuum the debris from the vent outlet.
 You don't want this stuff blowing in your face the first time you activate the A/C.

 Trial fit the center vent fascia.
 If necessary, massage the notches until the fit is satisfactory.

-Cut all four tabs from the new vent fascia. (red arrow photograph below) Cut at an angle and then break the tabs off.
+Cut all four tabs from the new vent fascia. (red arrows photograph below) Cut at an angle and then break the tabs off.
 File the edges flat.
 Take your time on this as some of this work will be visible when installed.

 Fit modified center vent to vent opening.
 If done properly, vent should install with a minimum amount of force.

-My solution was to apply black silicone caulk to the outer perimeter of the vent fascia.
+My solution was to apply black silicone caulk to the outer perimeter of the vent fascia. (red arrow).

 Wipe off excess caulk.
 Leave just enough to cover the installation notches at the top and bottom.
 Don't rush this process, the silicone dries slowly.
 However, when it dries you better be finished.